joerncodes/obsidian-readwise-reader/README.md

 ### *Open document URL in Reader*

-If the `Save Reader URL in frontmatter` is set, this plugin will write the Reader document URL into your Obsidian note upon publishing.
+If the `Save Reader URL in frontmatter` is set, this plugin will write the Reader document URL into your Obsidian note's [YAML frontmatter](https://help.obsidian.md/Advanced+topics/YAML+front+matter) upon publishing.
 Use this command to open a new browser window with your Reader document.

 ## Settings